Scuba Claus

 Where: Cleveland Botanical Gardens, 11030 East Blvd, Cleveland

-Take the family to Twinkle in the 216 at the Cleveland Botanical Gardens where they can enjoy the decorated trees, gingerbread house displays, a kid’s play area, and more!
+Take the family to FROST at the Cleveland Botanical Gardens, where they can enjoy the decorated themed rooms, gingerbread house displays, an outdoor light trail, and more!

-How much: You’re encouraged to purchase timed tickets for Twinkle in the 216 in advance.
-Admission to the gardens is $20 per adult and $14 per child for non-members.
+How much: You’re encouraged to purchase timed tickets for FROST in advance.
+Admission to the gardens starts at $24 per adult and $15 per child for non-members.
 Purchase tickets here.

 Good for: Younger kids and older kids who love trains

-Where: Cuyahoga Valley National Park Scenic Railroad Rockside Road Station.
-Rockside Road Station is located at 7900 Old Rockside Rd, Independence*
+Where: Cuyahoga Valley National Park Scenic Rockside Road Station (at 7900 Old Rockside Rd, Independence)

 The North Pole Adventure train is back, and you and your child can travel to the North Pole in style!
-They will get cookies and cocoa, write letters to Santa, dance and sing, and visit with Santa as they ride all the way to the North Pole to see Santa’s workshop up close.
+They will get cookies and cocoa, write letters to Santa, dance and sing, and visit with Santa as they ride all the way to the North Pole.

-Kids are encouraged to wear their pajamas or festive attire.
+The journey lasts 100 minutes, and kids are encouraged to wear their pajamas or festive attire.
+(You do not get off the train at any point.)

 Good for: Any kid who loves trains